mikkokko/csldr/README.md

 - Some features will not work when cl_lw is set to 0 (inspecting, crosshair...).
 - Other client-side mods like MetaHook might interfere with this.

-## Compatibility with non-Steam builds
+## Non-Steam builds

-Some non-Steam builds of the game (most notably CS WaRzOnE) come with a program called GTProtector.
-This causes problems with csldr like the "Find Cl/En/St modules error" pop-up or the game crashing on startup.
-As a workaround, csldr will remove GTLib.asi/GTProtector.asi when the game is launched.
-GTProtector is used to protect the game from malicious servers so it might not be a good idea to play online with these builds when clsdr is installed.
+Some non-Steam builds of the game (notably CS WaRzOnE) come with a program called GTProtector.
+This causes problems with csldr like the `Find Cl/En/St modules error` pop-up or the game crashing on startup.
+As a workaround, csldr will remove `GTLib.asi` or `GTProtector.asi` when the game is launched.
+GTProtector is apparently used to protect the client from malicious servers so it might not be a good idea to play online with these builds when clsdr is installed.
 Using the latest Steam version of the game is recommended.

 ## Installation